MarkA-R/HardwareExam/README.md

 # HardwareExam

-Video is called ExamVideo.mp4.
+Video is called ExamVideo.mp4

-Combined STL file is called ExamDuck.stl.
+Combined STL file is called ExamDuck.stl

-Images of the fusion 360 project are in the images folder.
+Images of the fusion 360 project are in the images folder

-The technical drawing is called TechnicalDrawing.pdf.
+The technical drawing is called TechnicalDrawing.pdf

 The schematic for the circuit is called TinkerCadSchematic.pdf

-The Fusion360 files of the controller is called ExamDuckFusion.f3z.
+The Fusion360 files of the controller is called ExamDuckFusion.f3z

-Individual STL files of the components can be found in the folder called STL.
+Individual STL files of the components can be found in the folder called STL

 EXPLAINATIONS